-NOTE: The DSHS Immunization Section is required to monitor those who have been granted access to PEAR and RedCap (IQIP Database), available at CDC's Secure Access Management Services (SAMS).
+The DSHS Immunization program is required to monitor those who have been granted access to PEAR and RedCap, available at CDC's Secure Access Management Services (SAMS).
 Staff who no longer need access to PEAR/IQIP are required to notify the DSHS RE.
-On a quarterly basis, staff at the DSHS Immunization Section review the list of employees conducting site reviews or conduct PEAR/IQIP follow-up to ensure the list is up to date.
-The RE must inform the DSHS Immunization Section of employees that no longer need access to PEAR/IQIP.
+On a quarterly basis, staff at the DSHS Immunization program review the list of employees conducting site reviews or conduct PEAR/IQIP follow-up to ensure the list is up to date.
+The RE must inform the DSHS Immunization program of employees that no longer need access to PEAR/IQIP.